GeminiDRSoftware/astrodata/docs/quickstart.rst

 work with your own data.

-If you are a user getting started with |astrodata|, you will likely wnt to start with the |UserManual|.
+If you are a user getting started with |astrodata|, you will likely want to start with the |UserManual|.
 If you want a more detailed overview of the library, you can start with the |DeveloperGuide|, which covers the majority of topics discussed here in more detail.